 - LICs can only pay dividends (thus release franking credits) if they have sufficient accounting profit reserves.
 This means there is a delay before dividends start and a limit on the flexibility to return all franking if the profit reserves are not kept high enough.
 Trust structures (ETFs, LITs) have full flexibility in making distributions.

-- Trust structures (LITs, ETFs) are simpler and there is some limit to the type of expenses that are included.
-But LICs have the full discretion of a company to include a vast range of actions (thus expenses) that benefit the fund manager at the expense of shareholders.
-The annual reports are very revealing.
+- Trust structures (LITs, ETFs) are simpler and there is a limit to the type of expenses and actions that are permitted.
+But LICs have the full discretion of a company to include a vast range of actions (expenses, related party transactions) that benefit the fund manager (or founder, insiders) at the expense of shareholders.
+Only the annual reports contain the details (variety of leakages) but they are rarely read and properly understood by retail owners.

 See: > Which CEF Management Fees are most misleading?